-Variable remuneration for the Management Team and other Identified Staff were paid 50% in cash and 50% in shares of Aegon N.V..
+Variable remuneration for the Management Team of Aegon Nederland were paid 40% in cash and 60% in shares of Aegon N.V..

-The remuneration policy and its implementation was discussed in meetings held by the Supervisory Board on several occasions during 2020.
-In 2020, in accordance with Aegon Nederland's Remuneration policy, 40% of the 2020 variable remuneration was paid directly to members of the Executive Board of Aegon Nederland and the remaining 60% was conditional.
-The 60% will be paid in three equal parts over a period of three years, unless an ex-post risk assessment should indicate reasons for lowering the amounts or not pay at all.
-In 2020, no lowering of the amounts was applied.
-With the exception of shares withheld to cover payment of any applicable taxes, social security premiums and/or other possible deductions by the government (for which the company holds a withholding obligation in connection with the vesting of the shares), an additional holding period of three years applies to shares that have vested for the CEO and one or two years for the other members of the Executive Board of Aegon Nederland.
+The remuneration policy and its implementation was discussed in meetings held by the Supervisory Board on several occasions during 2021.
+In 2021, in accordance with Aegon Nederland's Remuneration policy, 40% of the 2020 variable remuneration was paid directly to members of the Statutory Management Board of Aegon Nederland and the remaining 60% was conditional.
+The 60% is subject to a deferral period of three years without any further holding requirements in accordance with the principles of the Aegon Group Global Remuneration Framework.
+Shares are withheld to cover payment of any applicable taxes, social security premiums and/or other possible deductions by the government (for which the company holds a withholding obligation in connection with the vesting of the shares)